bowkercloud/windows365/README.md

-# Windows 365 & AVD Network Health Check
+# Windows 365 Network Health Check

 A PowerShell script that tests connectivity to every endpoint required for Windows 365 and Azure Virtual Desktop — covering the Cloud PC host network, the end user client device, Intune, and Windows Autopilot.